Jean Cocteau: Death

 Cocteau died of a heart attack at his château in Milly-la-Forêt, Essonne, France, on 11 October 1963 at the age of 74.
 His friend, French singer Édith Piaf, had died the previous day.
 Her death was announced on the morning of Cocteau's day of death.
 It has been said, in a story which is almost certainly apocryphal, that his heart failed upon hearing of Piaf's death.

 Cocteau's health had already been in decline for several months, and he had previously had a severe heart attack on 22 April 1963.
 A more plausible suggestion for the reason behind this decline in health has been proposed by author Roger Peyrefitte, who notes that Cocteau had been devastated by a breach with his longtime friend, socialite and notable patron Francine Weisweiller, as a result of an affair she had been having with a minor writer.
 Weisweiller and Cocteau did not reconcile until shortly before Cocteau's death.

 According to his wishes, Cocteau is buried beneath the floor of the Chapelle Saint-Blaise des Simples in Milly-la-Forêt.
 The epitaph on his gravestone set in the floor of the chapel reads: "I stay with you" (Je reste avec vous).

 Honours and awards

 In 1955, Cocteau was made a member of the Académie Française and The Royal Academy of Belgium.

 During his life, Cocteau was commander of the Legion of Honor, Member of the Mallarmé Academy, German Academy (Berlin), American Academy, Mark Twain (U.S.A) Academy, Honorary President of the Cannes Film Festival, Honorary President of the France-Hungary Association and President of the Jazz Academy and the Academy of the Disc.

 Influence

 Film critic Pauline Kael mentions that revivals of the film Blood of a Poet led to Cocteau being considered one of the most important filmmakers of his time, because he was "an artist using the medium for his own end."
 She said that he caused audiences to start looking at films in a new way, as invited filmmakers and no longer as merely audience members.
+Cocteau has influenced the practices of several contemporary artists including Andy Warhol, David Hockney, Amadour, Sutapa Biswas, and Félix González-Torres.
+He is also cited as an influence on filmmakers including David Lynch, Kenneth Anger, Alejandro Jodorowsky, Jean-Luc Godard, Jacques Rivette, Pedro Almodóvar, and Derek Jarman.

+Legacy

+Museum

+The scale of Cocteau’s visual output is reflected in the collection assembled by the Belgian art collector Séverin Wunderman.
+Wunderman donated his collection of almost 1,000 works by the artist to the town of Menton in 2005, and the Musée Jean Cocteau—collection Séverin Wunderman, housed in a building designed by Rudy Ricciotti, opened there in 2011.